Uniform bounds on periodic points of polynomials with good reduction: Introduction

 The unicritical $(d, D) = (2, 1)$ case of Theorem \ref{thm:uniform-boundedness} recovers results of Walde--Russo \cite[Corollaries 6 and 7]{walde-russo}.
-The unicritical case of Theorem \ref{thm:uniform-boundedness} also implies part of the recent $S$-integer uniform boundedness results of Doyle--Hindes \cite[Corollary 1.2]{DH25} when $S$ does not contain all of the prime factors of $d$.
+The unicritical case of Theorem \ref{thm:uniform-boundedness} also implies part of the recent $S$-integer uniform boundedness results of Doyle--Hindes \cite[Corollary 1.2]{DH25} for fixed degree $d$, when $S$ does not contain all of the prime factors of $d$.

 The proof of Theorem \ref{thm:uniform-boundedness} is based on showing that periodic points occupy distinct residue classes in $\calo_K /\mfp \simeq \F_{p^f}$ for $f$ the residue degree of $\mfp$; this separation is achieved by a $p$-adic contraction (resp. expansion) argument showing that points that are close to (resp. far from) a periodic point of $\phi_{d, c}$ are iteratively attracted to (resp. repulsed from) their orbits; see Figure \ref{figurediagram} for a picture of this.